huggingface/deep-rl-class/unit7/README.md

 2. MuJoco
 3. Unity Simulations

 We're going to learn about Advantage Actor Critic (A2C) and how to use PyBullet.
-And train two agents to walk:
+And train a spider agents to walk.
-- A bipedal walker 🦿
-- A spider 🕸️

 🏆 You'll then be able to **compare your agent’s results with other classmates thanks to a leaderboard** 🔥 👉 https://huggingface.co/spaces/chrisjay/Deep-Reinforcement-Learning-Leaderboard